 There are many variations on the desert safari available these days which include morning camel treks to falconry displays, along with traditional desert camps if you want a full overnight experience.

-Most desert safaris typically offer a hotel pick up service mid-afternoon, followed by spectacular dune bashing into a camp where a traditional bedouin dinner is served with desert sports and entertainment.
+Most desert safaris typically offer a hotel pick up service mid-afternoon, followed by spectacular dune bashing into a camp where a traditional Bedouin dinner is served.
+Expect your experience to be accompanied with desert sports such as quad bikes, sandboarding and dune buggy rides.
 You’ll no doubt come away with henna hand painting and some incredible desert memories from sisha smoking to traditional Emirati dance “Al Ayala”, even belly dancing shows!

 A morning desert safari is a great idea when the days are heating up or if you’re on a tight schedule.